GiackAloZ/AcousticWaveCPML.jl/README.md

 We provide ready-to-use scripts to run simulations shown in this README.
 The scripts are inside the `script` folder and are called `run_<solver_version_here>.jl`.
 They run the same setups (and more) that we described.
 You can take inspiration from those scripts to run your own models and simulations configurations.

+To turn on GPU computation instead of CPU, you need to change a constant inside the solver that you want to use called `USE_GPU`.
+This is one of the many rooms for improvements that will be accounted for in the v1.1.0 version.

 We also provide scripts for running benchmarks.
 You can find these in the `scripts/benchmarks` folder.
 We also have scripts for plotting benchmarks in this folder.
 There is also most of the data to plot benchmarks here.

 We also provide submissions script for Piz Daint in the `submit_daint` folder.
 Here you can find various scripts for submitting jobs on the Slurm queue and some results from our runs.
 There is data to use for weak scaling efficiency plots here.